alecheckert/saspt/README.md

 State arrays for single particle tracking

 `saspt` is a simple Python tool that identifies subpopulations in noisy single particle tracking (SPT) data.
+It is **under active development**.
 See the [Documentation](https://saspt.readthedocs.io/en/latest/) or [User Guide](https://github.com/alecheckert/saspt/blob/main/UserGuide.pdf) for more info.

 ## Install with pip